manns79/IgA-Nephropathy/README.md

 ## Exploratory Data Analysis

-As a first step in our exploratory data analysis (EDA), we sought to gather evidence that the health of the kidney disease and non-kidney patients was comparable (excluding the fact that patients in one group received a kidney disease diagnosis).
-Furthermore, we wanted to understand any minor differences that were identified between the two groups.
-Our approach to handling this task entailed analyzing the following three lab tests:
+Patients in the ICU (Intensive Care Unit) are critically ill patients.
+We therefore expected that general measures of illness would find the two groups that make up our dataset, ICU patients with kidney disease and ICU patients without a kidney disease diagnosis, to be comparable in extent of illness.
+This assumption is important for our study as we seek to compare patient populations that are different only with regard to whether or not they have a kidney disease diagnosis or not.
+For example, comparing ICU patients with kidney disease to non-hospitalized people with no kidney disease would be very misleading, as lab results that reflect hospitalization would incorrectly show up as differences related entirely to kidney disease.
+As a first step in our exploratory data analysis (EDA), we conducted this check to confirm comparable health status using the following three lab tests:

 1. C-Reactive Protein (CRP) (`itemid` = 50889)
 2. Sedimentation Rate (`itemid` = 51288)
 3. Hemoglobin (`itemid` = 50811)